SnaxFoundation/snax-cdn-monitor/README.md

 ## Description

-Service which checks Snax nodes and gives weights in `etcd` to all of them.
+Service which checks Snax nodes and sets weights for all of them in `etcd` of Traefik router.

 ## Environment